umweltdk/docker-php/README.md

 The `php` images come in many flavors, each designed for a specific use case.

-## `php:<version>`
+## `php:<php-version>-<node-version>`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
-This tag is based off of [`node`](https://registry.hub.docker.com/_/node/) but adds a user, so everything is not run as root and an entrypoint to support testing and export the build product.
+This tag is based off of [`php`](https://registry.hub.docker.com/_/php/) and adds a node runtime to that for building.

 ## `php:onbuild`